petbadger/GettingAndCleaningData/README.md

 ---

 # Readme
-This repo explains how the run_analysis.R script works.
+This repo explains how to use the script run_analysis.R.

 # Getting and Cleaning Data - Course Project